Llanz-dev/Cafe_Riama/README.md

 ## Description
 Cafe_Riama is an e-commerce website where you can choose 12 types of products.
 Cafe Riama is located in Iloilo City, Philippines.

-- I build this project to solve the many time's problems of Cafe Riama coffee shop encountered.
+- I build this project to solve the many time's problems Cafe Riama coffee shop encountered.
 - This solves the problem of the shop where customers always tell the staff that they don't order the given items.
 Now, there are no reasons anymore because they have their listed orders and the information that the customer input before they will place their orders.
 - I learned how to query and use the database more and somehow how to use function as a reusable code.